 Death cap mushroom

 As its name suggests, eating these mushrooms can be lethal.
-If treatment is not given quickly, they can destroy your liver and kill you.
+If treatment is not given quickly, they can kill a person by destroying their liver.

 The thorn apple causes hallucinations, overstimulation of the heart, and acts as a strong muscle relaxant.
 Although some people choose to eat it, it is one of the most dangerous plants on the island.